kire9613/KTH_master_thesis/README_TEAM4.md

 [behaviour_tree]: https://github.com/KTH-SML/svea_starter/blob/team4_master/behaviour_tree.svg "Behaviour Tree"

 The behavior of the system is defined in a behavior tree.
 Using a behavior tree provides a reactive and modular structure.
 It is then easy to prioritize some behaviors over others, and to insert additional functionality.
 In order to give an overview of how the system works, let's have a look at the different parts of the behavior tree.
+A more detailed description of all subsystems is provided in separte readme files linked in the bottom of this page.

 #### Before Launching Behaviour Tree
 A global plan is calculated using a RRT planner, planning a path from the cars initial position to a defined goal.